andrew-raphael-lukasik/paint_over_network/README.md

-# TEST: Draw, compress and send textures via network
+# TEST: Draw, compress and send textures to server using mirror networking stack

 Features:
 - client can draw simple pictures